 - Water - Good 'ole H2O

-- Butter - Butter makes everything better
+- Butter - Salted Butter makes everything better

 - Egg - Holding everything together